 Legislative Involvement and Tracking - Over the years, several members of the RR&E staff have taken active roles in working on legislation, such as the Electronics Recycling law and Clean Construction & Demolition Debris (CCDD) laws and Pollution Control Board rules.
 Staff has always monitored a variety of legislation concerning solid waste related issues.
 When necessary, RR&E will continue to prepare summaries of legislation and recommendations for action to the Will County Executive's Office and the County Board Legislative Committee.
-Staff will continue to work with the County Executive's Office and the Legislative Committee to propose state legislation as deemed necessary by the Committee.
+Staff will continue to work with the County Executive's Office and the Legislative Committee.
 This includes interaction with County lobbyists and State legislators.